RecSysEvaluation/extended_session_rec/README.md

 <h2>EXTENDED SESSION-REC FRAMEWORK</h2>

 <h3>Introduction</h3>
 <p align="justify">This reproducibility package was prepared for the paper titled "Performance Comparison of Session-based Recommendation Algorithms based on Graph Neural Networks" and submitted to the ACM CIKM '23 Conference.
-The results reported in this paper were achieved with the help of EXTENDED SESSION REC FRAMEWORK, which is built on SESSION REC FRAMEWORK.
-The SESSION REC FRAMEWORK is a Python-based framework for building and evaluating recommender systems (Python 3.5.x).
+The results reported in this paper were achieved with the help of the EXTENDED SESSION REC FRAMEWORK, which is built on SESSION REC FRAMEWORK.
+The SESSION REC FRAMEWORK is a
+Python-based framework for building and evaluating recommender systems.
 It implements a suite of state-of-the-art algorithms and baselines for session-based and session-aware recommendation.
 More information about the SESSION REC FRAMEWORK can be <a href="https://rn5l.github.io/session-rec/index.html">found here.</a></p>
-<h5>We have added following session-based algorithms to the SESSION REC FRAMEWORK and nameed as EXTENDED SESSION REC FRAMEWORK</h5>
+<h5>The following session-based algorithms have been addded to the SESSION REC FRAMEWORK and nameed as EXTENDED SESSION REC FRAMEWORK</h5>
 <ul>
   <li>GCE-GNN: Global Context Enhanced Graph Neural Networks for Session-based Recommendation [SIGIR'20]</li>
   <li>TAGNN: Target Attentive Graph Neural Networks for Session-based Recommendation [SIGIR'20]</li>